Skip to content

 Be Useful.

-A quick changelog of four improvements to how a single post reads, shipped while clearing the decks for more ambitious changes.
+A quick roundup of four reading-experience improvements, shipped while clearing the decks for more ambitious changes.
+The scope got creeped, but what are ya gonna do?

 Pagination and navigation is the next major item on the wish list I published the other week.
 But before I got there, I wanted to ship a small bundle of improvements to how an individual post can be read.
 The wrinkle is that only one of them was on that original list.